Ford Auto Ads

 1949

 Ford - Full color 9 1/2" x 12 1/2" ad has a drawing of a blue four-door with a group of babies running up to it.
 There are several other drawings of babies talking about their new Ford and a headline letting us know that "Smart Babies know Ford's the Car of the Year".
-This ad is larger than my scanner bed so the outer edges of the ad will not be visible in the scanned view.
+The babies, in their youthful wisdom, bring out many important features that Ford was offering.

 October 4, 1948